MarkNoordraven/summaries/illuvium-notes.md

 - Kieran is speaking to people from AAA gaming who will start developing blockchain games, but it could take years as games take years to build.
 - Kieran started investing more into Play to Earn as he gets pitches and is asked to be a seed investor.
 - Guild of Guardians, Ember Swords and Star Atlas, Flappy Birds, Scifer are games that seem interesting to the panel

+### [Illuvium trailer launch discord chat where Aaron joined]
+- The three cofounders together hold a bit under 1.4 million ILV.
+They each hold the same amount, and because they're insanely competitive, neither will sell their tokens anytime soon because they would have less than the others